MicrosoftDocs/visualstudio-docs/docs/ide/reference/out-devenv-exe.md

 ## Arguments

 *FileName*<br/>
 Required.
-The path and name of the file to receive errors when you build an executable.
+The path and name of the file to receive output when you build an executable.

 ## Remarks

-If a file name that does not exist is specified, the file is created automatically.
-If the file already exists, the results are appended to the existing contents of the file.
+If a file name that doesn't exist is specified, the file is created automatically.
+Otherwise, the file already exists, the results are appended to the existing contents of the file.

-Command line build errors are displayed in the **Command** window and the Solution Builder view of the **Output** window.
-This option is useful if you are running unattended builds and need to see the results.
+Command-line build errors are displayed in the **Command** window and the Solution Builder view of the **Output** window.
+This switch is useful for viewing results of unattended builds.

 ## Example